-As of November 3, 2020, we had 35,007,366 common shares issued and outstanding, outstanding stock options to purchase an additional 4,772,899 common shares and an outstanding warrant to purchase an additional 40,000 common shares.
+As of November 8, 2021, we had 51,589,279 common shares issued and outstanding, outstanding pre-funded warrants to purchase an additional 2,775,996 common shares, outstanding stock options to purchase an additional 5,677,702 common shares and an outstanding warrant to purchase an additional 40,000 common shares.
 In addition, we had 1,016,000 Series 1 Preferred Shares issued and outstanding.
 The Series 1 Preferred Shares are convertible into common shares on a one-for-one basis subject to the holder, together with its affiliates, beneficially owning no more than 9.99% of the total number of common shares issued and outstanding immediately after giving effect to such conversion, or the Beneficial Ownership Limitation.
-The holder may reset the Beneficial Ownership Limitation to a higher or lower number, not to exceed 19.99% of the total number of common shares issued and outstanding written notice to us which will be effective 61 days after delivery of such notice.
-The holders of the Series 1 Preferred Shares are entitled to vote together with the common shares on an asconverted basis and as a single class, subject in the case of each holder of the Series 1 Preferred Shares to the Beneficial Ownership Limitation.
+The holder may reset the Beneficial Ownership Limitation to a higher or lower number, not to exceed 19.99% of the total number of common shares issued and outstanding immediately after giving effect to such conversion, upon providing written notice to us which will be effective 61 days after delivery of such notice.
+The holders of the Series 1 Preferred Shares are entitled to vote together with the common shares on an as-converted basis and as a single class, subject in the case of each holder of the Series 1 Preferred Shares to the Beneficial Ownership Limitation.
 The Series 1 Preferred Shares may be "restricted securities" as such term is defined under applicable Canadian securities laws, as any Series 1 Preferred Shares that are ineligible to be converted into common shares due to the Beneficial Ownership Limitation, measured as of a given record date that applies for a shareholder meeting or ability to act by written consent, shall be deemed to be non-voting securities.
 For additional information regarding our Series 1 Preferred Shares, see note 10b to our consolidated financial statements included in Part I, Item 1 of this report.